Victoria Beckham: Marriage and children

-Children

-Victoria and David Beckham have four children: son Brooklyn Joseph (born 4 March 1999), son Romeo James (born 1 September 2002), son Cruz David (born 20 February 2005), and daughter Harper Seven (born 10 July 2011).
-Elton John and David Furnish are reportedly the godparents of Brooklyn and another son and their godmother is Elizabeth Hurley.
-Harper and Cruz were baptized Catholic at Holy Trinity, Chipping Norton; among their godparents were Eva Longoria and Marc Anthony.
+The couple bought what became their most famous home for £2.5 million in 1999; the property, which is set in 24 acre of land, was given a £3 million renovation and was subsequently dubbed Beckingham Palace by the media.
+They sold the property in 2014.
+In 2024 they bought a mansion on North Beach Road in Miami Beach for a record-setting $72 million.
+Victoria and David have four children: sons Brooklyn (born 1999), Romeo (born 2002) and Cruz (born 2005), and daughter, Harper (born 2011).
+Elton John and David Furnish are reportedly the godparents of Brooklyn and Romeo Beckham and their godmother is Elizabeth Hurley.
+Two children were baptized Catholic at Holy Trinity, Chipping Norton; among their godparents were Eva Longoria and Marc Anthony.

 Alleged kidnap and death threats

 In January 2000, a tip-off to Scotland Yard detectives exposed a plot to kidnap Victoria and Brooklyn Beckham and hold them at a house in Hampstead, London.
 The family was then moved to a secret location, but no arrests were made.
 In March of that year, she received a death threat prior to performing at the Brit Awards with the Spice Girls, and at the show's rehearsal, a red laser light appeared on her chest and she was rushed off stage.
 After a fire door was found to be lodged open, it was thought that there had been an assassin there, and Beckham later revealed that she was terrified by the experience.
 In November 2002, five people were arrested after another plot for her kidnap was infiltrated by a tabloid newspaper.
 All charges were dropped after a witness was deemed unreliable.